culturesofknowledge/emplaces/models/20180531-EMPlaces-data-model-UI-crosswalk.md

 NOTE: we probably have to do som,e work here, as the intent is not to list *every* elternate name from  Geonames, but to apply some heuristic so that a useful selection is displayed.
 In any case, duplicate values should be eliminated.

     { ?place em:alternateName ?alternate_name }

+@@NOTE This is currently under review, considering instead using:

+    { ?place em:displayName ?display_name }

+This would mean that selecting the appropriate names would be a task for data wrangling by Oxford rather than selection in the Timbuctoo web interface.

 ## Current hierarchy